SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 by applying a postfix operator or other postfix syntax to an expression.
 Syntactically, every primary expression is also a postfix expression.

+..
+TR: Does it make sense to call out the left-to-right grouping?

 The Swift Standard Library provides the following postfix operators: